Glasses Explore by Tobii, marketing mockup

 Tobii UX Explore

 Tobii UX Explore was the continuation of Oculid under Tobii.
-As the only designer for Tobii UX Explore, I was instrumental in transitioning all designs to Tobii and later adapt and help scaling the product while meeting Tobii’s standards for design quality and usability.
+As the only designer for Tobii UX Explore, I was instrumental in transitioning all designs to Tobii and later adapt and help scaling the product while meeting Tobii’s high standards for design quality and usability.

 I collaborated with 3 designers to gather the requirements and materials that were needed for the transition.
 I adopted Tobii’s Design System to redesign and advance all Oculid products, while taking the chance to solve old-known usability issues.